rezamike/reacthooks-lesson-plan/01-React-State-Intro/README.md

 ### Assignment Prep

+#### Part 1

 * For our lesson plan, we'll only be focusing on State Hooks and Effect Hooks.
 That being said, it's still necessary to understand Hooks as a whole.
-Take some time with a partner to look over the lowdown of [Hooks and Effects](https://reactjs.org/docs/hooks-intro.html) that have rolled out with React v.16.8.
+Take some time with a partner to look over the lowdown of [React Hooks](https://reactjs.org/docs/hooks-intro.html) that have rolled out with React v.16.8.
 You should be able to answer the following questions:

   1. What is the purpose of a Hook and when would you use it?